tjgran01/GoodreadsEDA/docs/WRITEUP.md

 are effected by the release of a film.

-Others using Goodreads.com as a sample should be aware of the potential skew within the data, mentioned in the Results section of this writeup, and should consider that skew when working out their final analysis.
+Others using Goodreads.com as a sample should be aware of the potential skew within the data, mentioned in the Results (Overall) section of this writeup, and should consider that skew when working out their final analysis.
 The low differences in means in this particular project could be attributable to this effect, seen very clearly in the data that was gathered.

+Another interesting project that could come out of these findings would be to see if one could train a model to predict based only on review data if a book had been adapted to the screen.
+Other variables to consider to improve upon this project in future iterations would be to look at volume of reviews over a given period of time, which could indicate that although a book isn't reviewing better, it could be gaining popularity.
+This sort of analysis would require access to the entire review dataset from Goodreads.com which is beyond the scope of this particular project.